artisoft-io/jetstore/jets/server/jets_schema.md

 - `pipeline_config_key` specifying the `pipeline_configuration` that is in use,
 - `pipeline_execution_status_key` specifying the `pipeline_execution_status` for the current execution,
+- `main_input_session_id` indicates the input session id used for the main input table
 - `session_id` for the process output tables (specified in the `process_config` table)
 - and a number of metrics per `shard_id`.

+The `status` can be `completed` or `failed` when an unrecoverable error occured.

 Depend on `pipeline_config`, `pipeline_execution_status`

+## Table `session_registry`

+This table is to register session id that are used by jetstore to ensure a session id is not used more than once.

+The sessions are registered when the execution is successful.